NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The Philips MMS module (and extension) serves as the basic module and can be expanded using a measurement LAN which the Life Scope TR input units lack

-The use of Smart Cables is configured
+Unfortunately, the use of Smart Cables is still configured monitoring

 A yellow MULTI-parameter socket by itself does not automatically mean all the five types of mentioned parameters are available for measurements; it still depends on whether what hardware are actually being placed inside for selection.
 The amount of configured hardware linked to each multi-parameter socket varies, so is the system support for serial kits.
 If a model is not equipped with FiO2 hardware internally, no amount of yellow MULTI sockets can provide this measurement capability.